kube inject command reference

 • Inject the set of deployment manifests found in resources.yml and print the result to standard out.
 Each injected deployment will send traffic from the endpoint to the Postman Insights Agent.

-• Inject any deployment manifests found in resources.yml similar to the previous execution.
+• Inject any deployment manifests found in resources.yml similar to the previous run.
 Also generate and add any secrets required for the Insights Agent to run.

 • Output injected resources and any secret manifests to separate files: